lia54/new-academic/content/authors/admin/_index.md

 - Visitors

 ---
-As a Ph.D. student in Computer Science (CS) at the [Systems Research Laboratory (SyLab)](http://sylab-srv.cs.fiu.edu/) under the supervision of [Professor Raju Rangaswami](https://users.cs.fiu.edu/~raju/WWW/), I have been exploring the fascinating realms of storage systems, distributed systems, operating systems (OS) and the intersection between systems and ML.
-In my previous research projects, I successfully led a team focused on designing and implementing novel caching algorithms for storage caches, significantly improving performance.
-I have also actively developed and enhanced distributed systems solutions for today’s cloud data centers (DC).
+I am a PhD in Computer Science (CS) who was part of *Systems Research Laboratory (SyLab), <http://sylab-srv.cs.fiu.edu/>* under the supervision of *Professor Raju Rangaswami, <https: //users.cs.fiu.edu/~raju/WWW/>*.
+I have been exploring the fields of Storage Systems, Distributed Systems, Machine Learning (ML), and Artificial Intelligence (AI).
+In my previous research projects, I successfully worked on designing and implementing new caching algorithms using ML, which significantly improves system performance.
+I have also designed and developed distributed storage and caching solutions for Cloud Data Center (DC).

-Before graduating from my Ph.D. program at Florida International University (FIU), I gained valuable industry experience.
-I was a research intern at Microsoft Research (MSR) Cambridge, UK, where I contributed to the Project Silica.
-In 2021, I further honed my skills as an intern at Seagate Technology.
-These experiences have enriched my understanding of the field and provided me with practical insights to apply to my current research.
-Before starting my Ph.D., I completed the BSc in Electronics and Telecommunications Engineering in Havana, Cuba.
+Before graduating from Florida International University's (FIU) PhD program, I was a Research Intern at Microsoft Research (MSR) in Cambridge, UK, where I contributed to the Silica Project.
+I also worked as a Research Intern at Seagate Technology, where I joined the CORTX Project.
+Finally, I also completed a degree in Electronic and Telecommunications Engineering.